1300 364 858

 Water Guidelines

-Safe drinking water is essential in sustaining life.
-Never before has the management of water and the quality of drinking water been more important!
-Your family’s health and well-being may be compromised by ingesting poor quality water.
-Whether your water is sourced from a bore, well, rainwater tank or delivered through mains/town water systems, protecting your health should be a priority be it water for drinking, food preparation, cooking, cleaning, washing or bathing.
+Whether your water is sourced from a bore, well, or rainwater tank or delivered through mains/town water systems, protecting your health should be a priority, whether it is water for drinking, food preparation, cooking, cleaning, washing, or bathing.

 Whatever your water issues or needs, Pristine Water Systems has the solution for you.

-Guidance on use of rainwater tanks
+Guidance on the use of rainwater tanks and water tank treatments

-The ‘Guidance on use of rainwater tanks’ was produced by the Environmental Health Committee (enHealth) of the Australian Health Protection Committee and issued by The Australian Government, Department of Health.
-These guidelines are a resource for both Environmental Health Officers, other professionals and members of the public.
-Guidance on use of rainwater tanks provides information on the range of potential hazards which can threaten water quality as well as recommendations of preventative measures to stop these hazards contaminating rainwater supplies.
+These guidelines are a resource for Environmental Health Officers, other professionals, and members of the public.
+Guidance on the use of rainwater tanks provides information on the range of potential hazards that can threaten water quality and recommendations for preventative measures to prevent these hazards from contaminating rainwater supplies.

-Australian Drinking Water Guidelines (ADWG)
+Australian Drinking Water Guidelines (ADWG) detail the necessity of Tank Water Purification

 Click on the image to download a copy.